 How to get to Con Dao

 You can reach Con Dao either by a short flight with Vasco airlines, or by ferry from the mainland.
-Check my full guide on how to get to Con Dao island in Vietnam.

 Where to stay in Con Dao